MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-deployment.md

 Passwords are a primary attack vector.
 Bad actors use social engineering, phishing, and spray attacks to compromise passwords.
 A passwordless authentication strategy mitigates the risk of these attacks.

-Microsoft offers the following [three passwordless authentication options](concept-authentication-passwordless.md) that integrate with Microsoft Entra ID:
+Microsoft offers the following [four passwordless authentication options](concept-authentication-passwordless.md) that integrate with Microsoft Entra ID:

 * [Microsoft Authenticator](./concept-authentication-passwordless.md#microsoft-authenticator) - turns any iOS or Android phone into a strong, passwordless credential by allowing users to sign into any platform or browser.